-- 1. Find that a ND, State Clearinghouse No. 2013101059, was prepared by Imperial County and adopted on December 11, 2013, for this project and that the Commission has reviewed and considered the information contained therein. - 2.
-Adopt the Mitigation Monitoring Program, as contained in Exhibit C, attached hereto.
+1. Find that a ND, State Clearinghouse No. 2013101059, was prepared by Imperial County and adopted on December 11, 2013, for this project and that the Commission has reviewed and considered the information contained therein.

-AUTHORIZATIONS:
+2. Adopt the Mitigation Monitoring Program, as contained in Exhibit C, attached hereto.

+AUTHORIZATION:

-- 1. Authorize issuance of a negotiated State Geothermal Resources Lease to Imperial Wells Power (IWP), covering the lands described in Exhibit A, attached hereto. - 2.
+- 1. Authorize issuance of a negotiated State Geothermal Resources Lease to Imperial Wells Power LLC on behalf of California Department of Fish and Wildlife, covering the lands described in Exhibit A, attached hereto. - 2.
 Authorize the Executive Officer or her designee to execute any documents necessary to implement the Commission's actions.